 Select cases that will demonstrate your expertise in emergency and critical care nursing.
-Be sure that information such as the patient's name, identification number, and date the case was seen is included in the report.
+Be sure that information such as the patient's name (first name only), identification number, and date the case was seen is included in the report.
 The case report should describe, in detail, how the patient was diagnosed and treated, and specifically demonstrate how you used your knowledge and experience to assist the veterinarian in diagnosing and treating the patient.
 It is important that the information in your case report can be clearly understood.
 Present each case in a logical manner, check spelling, use generic drug names, and define any abbreviations that are used at the first instance, e.g. positive end-expiratory pressure (PEEP).
 It is important to show that you participated in the diagnosis, treatment, and nursing of the patient and were not just an observer.
 It is also important to demonstrate your depth and comprehension of knowledge about the case that you have chosen.
 Consider some of the following ways of demonstrating your knowledge and experience:

 - Show how your observations, physical examination, and history-taking assisted the veterinarian with the diagnosis.
 "I" statements are allowed but not required.
 HINTIf you choose NOT to use "I" statements, the committee MUST be able to easily determine your role in the case... this can be challenging if "I" statements are not used. - Explain why an observation was important or why you asked a certain question while taking the history. - Describe the procedures you assisted with or performed.
 Explain why the procedure was indicated, possible contraindications, and nursing care requirements. - Describe how you assisted the veterinarian in treating the patient. - Explain how you helped determine whether the patient's treatment was being effective. - Explain how your observations and monitoring helped the veterinarian modify the patient's treatment. - Explain your role in planning the patient's care. - Show your understanding of the problem being treated.
-Explanations of pathophysiology help to demonstrate your knowledge base.
+Explanations of pathophysiology help to demonstrate your knowledge base. - We never question the veterinarian's choices, however sometimes things are done differently based on finances, owners wishes, available treatments or modalities.
+If you are doing something that is not the typical gold standard or accepted way of proceeding, please explain!
+Take a moment to discuss what the "gold standard" typically is, and why it was not done in this case.

 File Uploads: Each upload has its own box to assist you in keeping things in order, and ensuring all necessary files are received.
-Please make sure your name or applicant number is included in every file name!
+Please make sure file names are saved as specified!
 Follow the instructions on the screen to upload.
 Note, you may have difficulty doing this part on a mobile device, and will likely want to access your application on a computer.